ZeroMq (ØMQ)

 • Connect N-to-N via fanout, pubsub, pipeline, request-reply.

-• Asynch I/O for scalable multicore message-passing apps.
+• Async I/O for scalable multicore message-passing apps.

 • Large and active open source community.